 Most science curricula, including the newest ones, rest on a fundamental premise: that by learning about investigation and scientific reasoning, one becomes competent to judge the evidence for oneself.
-However, this much touted goal of intellectual independence is an illusion.
-Expert scientific judgments require extensive disciplinary knowledge, intimate familiarity with methods and their many sources of error, awareness of alternative hypotheses, and more.
-Even if non-scientists can read the authoritative IPCC report on climate change, they are in no position to (re)evaluate the expert consensus.
-Even the scientists who authored the report depend on each other for their respective expert contributions.
-Working with expertise, not just evidence-based thinking, matters (Norris 1995, 1997).
+However, this much-touted goal of intellectual independence is an illusion.
+Making expert scientific judgments requires extensive disciplinary knowledge, intimate familiarity with methods and their many sources of error, awareness of alternative hypotheses, and more.
+Even if nonscientists can read the authoritative reports by the IPCC, they are in no position to (re)evaluate the expert consensus.
+Even the scientists who authored the report depended on one another for their respective expert contributions.
+Students need to learn how to evaluate the expertise of others, rather than think through the evidence on their own (Norris, 1995, 1997).

-Our modern society, with its specialization, distributed expertise, and mutual interdependence, no longer accommodates the Enlightenment ideal of rationality based on an individual knower.
-We all depend on the knowledge of others: doctors, lawyers, accountants, airplane pilots, wifi techies, and bridge welders, as much as immunologists and paleoclimatologists.
-Yet given the immense availability of information on the internet and other digital media, many people readily imagine that they, or anyone, can easily command all the relevant knowledge on their own.
+Our modern society-with its specialization, distributed expertise, and mutual interdependence-no longer accommodates the Enlightenment ideal of rationality based on an individual knower.
+We all depend on the knowledge of others.
+We rely on doctors, lawyers, accountants, airplane pilots, Wi-Fi technicians, and bridge welders, as much as we do on immunologists and paleoclimatologists.
+Yet, given the near-instant availability of information on the internet and other digital media, many people readily imagine that they, or anyone, can easily evaluate all the requisite knowledge on their own.
 However, given the limits of our individual expertise, this is nothing short of epistemic hubris.
 Students need to recognize the bounded limits of what any one person can know (Hertwig & Kozyreva, 2021).
 They need to understand the complex social structure of knowledge and their inescapable dependence on experts, including scientists.

-The purveyors of disinformation capitalize on the illusion of intellectual autonomy.
+The purveyors of disinformation capitalize on this illusion of intellectual autonomy.
 Individuals who believe that they can rely solely on their own wits are vulnerable to the use of misleading, cherry-picked evidence.
-They are susceptible to plausible but ill-informed arguments.
-Such tactics have entered a recurring playbook for spreading scientific disinformation (Kenner, 2015; Michaels, 2020; Union of Concerned Scientists, 2019).
+They are susceptible to plausible but illinformed arguments.
+Such tactics have entered a recurring playbook for spreading scientific disinformation (Kenner, 2015; Michaels, 2020; Union of Concerned Scientists, 2018).
 In addition to understanding the status of epistemic dependence on experts, students also need to be aware of such deceptive strategies.

-Some commentators characterize the problem as one of overcoming "science denial" or a blanket distrust in science (e.g., McIntrye, 2019; Sinatra & Hofer, 2021).
-Yet recent polls by the Pew Research Foundation and by 3M indicate that public confidence in the trustworthiness of science and its authority remains high (3M, 2022; Kennedy, Tyson, & Funk, 2022).
+Some commentators characterize the problem as one of overcoming "science denial" or a blanket distrust in science (e.g., McIntyre, 2019; Sinatra & Hofer, 2021).
+However, recent polls by the Pew Research Foundation and by 3M indicate that public confidence in the trustworthiness of science and its authority remains high (3M, 2023; Kennedy et al., 2022).
 The problem, we contend, is not trust in science itself, but rather knowing whom to trust.
-Unfortunately, the non-scientist lacks precisely the relevant background to assess who is an expert.
+Unfortunately, the nonscientist lacks precisely the knowledge required to assess who is an expert.
 Only fellow experts have that level of knowledge.
-Non-experts, by contrast, can easily be misled by strategic disinformation campaigns, charismatic iconoclasts or earnest voices who all claim to know the truth.
-Accordingly, lessons about the nature of scientific expertise are needed in the science classroom and lecture hall.
+Non-experts, by contrast, can easily be misled by strategic disinformation campaigns, charismatic iconoclasts, or earnest voices who all claim to know the truth.
+Accordingly, lessons about the nature and criteria of scientific expertise are needed in the science classroom and lecture hall.